Photo by Innerbody Research

 IPL devices are generally suitable for anyone who wants to remove hair on their body or face, so long as the contrast ratio of their skin tone to hair color is sufficient for the devices to differentiate between the skin and hair.
 Men or women can use them, though most devices have relatively small treatment windows (the area through which light passes).
 That might make it hard for some men to make quick work of a hairy back, for example.

 IPL has uses beyond just hair removal, as well.
-These include skin treatments to reduce the signs of photoaging and even freckle removal (freckles get their color from melanin, and the heat damage they incur can cause them to melt away).
+These include skin treatments to reduce the signs of photoaging and even freckle removal (freckles get their color from melanin, and the heat damage they incur can cause them to melt away).22

 Where IPL devices quickly begin to fail is in darker-skinned individuals and those with light hair, specifically blond, gray, and sometimes red.
-Once you get past a skin tone somewhere in the neighborhood of caramel, an IPL device’s light output is too thoroughly absorbed by the skin, leaving too little energy to cook those hair follicles into submission.
-And even if you have light skin, hair that’s not dark enough won’t be able to absorb enough light energy either.
+As a person’s skin color gets darker, an IPL device’s light output is too thoroughly absorbed by the skin, leaving too little energy to cook those hair follicles into submission.

 For people in these situations, it would be best to try something else, especially if the issue is skin tone.
 While these devices don’t put out UV radiation, they can still create injuries akin to sunburns on dark enough skin.
+This can be especially risky if your skin is darker, as higher settings and burns can leave you with long lasting dyspigmentation.

 Insider Tip: The same problems that darker skin presents when using IPL devices occur when tattoos enter the equation.
 Your tattoo ink ends up absorbing most of the light energy, leaving follicles intact and possibly damaging the skin.